percona/everest-doc/docs/reference/faq.md

     You can retrieve logs from the pods associated with this deployment.

-### Do we have any logs for frontend actions, like Nginx logs, to troubleshoot issues between the front end and the Percona Everest API?
+### Do we have any logs for frontend actions, to troubleshoot issues between the front end and the Percona Everest API?

 **Answer:**
 The logs will be accessible in the console of the web browser.